-For most insurers, a second home is usually anywhere that isn’t considered your primary residence.
+For most insurers, a second home is usually anywhere that is not your primary residence.
 For many, this will be a rental home, or a holiday home.
+For other people, it might be a base they use outside their main home as a place from which to work or visit friends and family.

 Spend less time at the property